abetusk/iao/like-go-up/README.md

 while other times resulting in paths to other parts of the structure.

-To the extent possible, the source code is dedicated to the public domain (CC0) and can be used for any purpose, even commercial, by anyone.
+To the extent possible, the source code is dedicated to the public domain (CC0) and can be used or modified, even for commercial purposes, by anyone.
 All third party libraries used are libre/free.
 Please check individual files for their respective licenses.

 As all code is libre/free, artists and fans are encouraged to alter, experiment and publish, even for commercial gain, ideas expressed in this NFT.